Protyasha-Roy/non-academic-academia/content/miscellaneous/notes/literature-notes/researching-on-the-web/find-sources.md

 - Are there obvious errors or omissions?

-### Summary
-So to find credible sources, we need to be careful about [few things](#evaluating-sources) about the source and for specific topic we need to look for specific [types of sources](#types-of-sources).
-And to find the best sourcecs, there are [several ways](#where-to-look-for-sources) and tools as well.

 ### Further resources
 - [PubMed: Basics of Searching](https://www.youtube.com/watch?v=qBV9HsPKXi0&list=PLF2KCgTC6mbQX8Creoyl4jI8q-xeyfcyj&index=3)
 - [FYS: Peer Review for Journal Articles](https://www.youtube.com/watch?v=Dd_0ErD_Gws)